prateek-code-22/NASA-Scrapped-data/README.md

 ## Conclusion:
-   Using these apis large text data which are in json format can be converted into csv files and the images can be used to create datasets.
+   Using these Apis large text data which are in json format can be converted into csv files and the images can be used to create datasets for exploration.

 If you finds this repository helpful then add a :star: to it.

+Thanks :smiley: